miguelangel-nubla/ipv6ddns/README.md

 - `-config_file` (default "config.json"): Config file to use.
 - `-log_level` (default "info"): Set the logging level (debug, info, warn, error, fatal, panic).
 - `-storm_delay` (default "60s"): Time to allow finishing storm of host discoveries before updating the DDNS record.
-- `-ttl` (default "4h"): Time to keep a discovered host entry in the table after it has been last seen.
-This is not the TTL of the DDNS record.
+- `-lifetime` (default "4h"): Time to keep a discovered host entry after it has been last seen.
 - `-live` (default false): Show the current state live on the terminal.

 Depending on your IPv6 network configuration, you will need to allow outside access to the hosts you want to expose.